 If you like the architecture of ancient Greece then you have to take a stroll outside Panepistimio Metro Station.
 Here are two university buildings and a library showing the familiar elements of the same architectural style: large sculptures, imposing columns.

 Change of guards that is happening in front of the Hellenic Parliament at the Monument of the Unknown Soldier (Syntagma Square).
 It’s a real tourist attraction.
 The tomb is guarded 24/24 by guards, changing every hour through a ritual that takes place in slow motion.
-This ceremonial change offers you the opportunity to admire the offical uniform of these guards (Evezone).
+This ceremonial change offers you the opportunity to admire the official uniform of these guards (Evezone).

 Just a few minutes away is the National Garden of Athens.
 An impressive park that was formerly administered entirely by the first Queen of Greece, Amalia.
 Here you will find palm trees, orange trees, a small zoo and dozens of parrots in freedom.

 The size, appearance and what the room gave us was enough for the two nights we spent there.
-We were lucky to have a room on the top floor and we had a nice view with the area behind the hotel.
+We were lucky to have a room on the top floor and we had a nice view of the area behind the hotel.
 The only minus of the room was the tiny bathroom, but it fulfilled its purpose.

 Included in the price of the accommodation was the breakfast.
 The good part was that we were leaving the hotel already with a full stomach and could attack the streets of Athens without worrying.
 But it was not very diversified or the best quality, and we do not think we would eat it again if we spent 3 nights instead of 2.